connellw/ConnellwBlog/_posts/2021-10-11-onion-architecture-ddd-cqrs.md

 }
 ```

 This isn't possible with a totally different database.
 Instead, we must **schedule a job** to write the changes after the transaction has committed.
 The scheduling itself must be done within the transaction, so I like to view this as just writing to another read store (the jobs store) which is later queried by a job processor.
-When the job is executed, the changes have already been made and we cannot throw an error when processing the job.
-The job must therefore be processed with a retry mechanism to ensure it is processed.
+When the job is executed, the changes have already been made, so we cannot throw an error when processing the job.
+The job must therefore be processed with a retry mechanism to ensure it completes.

 ```csharp
     public async Task Handle(TinOpenedEvent domainEvent)